 Missouri is one of the best locations in North America for manufacturing, supported by a cost-competitive, pro-business and innovative environment.
 Missouri’s exceptional talent pool is enhanced by extensive and customizable training programs, easy access to raw materials and a globally connected logistics infrastructure that allows you to import needed additives and export your finished product.

 Across the state, Missouri talent drives automotive manufacturing into the future with significant production from Ford and GM.
 In 2022 alone, Missouri produced more than 562,000 vehicles at the Ford and GM plants, strategically located on the North American Automotive Alley that stretches from Toronto to Mexico City.
-Since 2020, more than $4 billion has been invested in Missouri automotive facilities.
+Since 2010, nearly $4.5 billion has been invested in Missouri automotive facilities.

 The U.S. is the world’s largest aerospace producer, and Missouri has a rich history in aviation, especially military aviation.
 From Charles Lindbergh and the Mercury space program, to the latest in aerospace innovation by Boeing, Missouri has led the way in every aspect of aviation for nearly 100 years.